-- 1.bis.
-The Commission shall take into account all information pursuant to Regulation 12(4) and all applicable Standards and Guidelines when making its determinations under this Regulation. - 2.
-In considering the financial capability of an applicant, the Commission shall determine in accordance with Standards, and taking into account Guidelines whether: - (a) The Financing Plan is compatible with proposed Exploitation activities; and - (b) The applicant is or will be Nauru, NORI, TOML, BMJ remove brackets capable of committing or raising NORI, TOML, BMJ delete sufficient financial resources to cover the estimated costs of the proposed Exploitation activities as set out in the proposed Plan of Work, and all other associated costs of complying with the terms of any exploitation contract, including: - (i) The payment of any applicable fees and other financial payments and charges in accordance with these regulations [in order to ensure that the project will benefit humankind as a whole] [NORI, TOML, BMJ delete]; - (ii) The estimated costs of implementing the Environmental Management and Monitoring Plan and the Closure Plan and to restore and remediate the affected Marine Environment in case of a significant;
+1.bis.
+The Commission shall take into account all information pursuant to Regulation 12(4) and all applicable Standards and Guidelines when making its determinations under this Regulation.

+2. In considering the financial capability of an applicant, the Commission shall determine in accordance with Standards, and taking into [account] [consideration] [NORI, TOML, BMJ - replace] Guidelines whether:

+(a) The Financing Plan is compatible with proposed Exploitation activities; and

+(b) The applicant is [or will be] [Nauru, NORI, TOML, BMJ - remove brackets] [Costa Rica - delete] capable of committing [or raising] [NORI, TOML, BMJ - delete] [Costa Rica - delete] sufficient financial resources to cover the estimated costs of the proposed Exploitation activities as set out in the proposed Plan of Work, and all other associated costs of complying with the terms of any exploitation contract, including:

+(i) The payment of any applicable fees and other financial payments and charges in accordance with these regulations [in order to ensure that the project will benefit humankind as a whole] [NORI, TOML, BMJ - delete];

+(ii) The estimated costs of implementing the Environmental Management and Monitoring Plan and the Closure Plan and to restore and remediate the affected Marine Environment in case of a significant [including the Mitigation Measures] Indonesia];

-- (iii) Sufficient financial resources for the prompt execution and implementation of the Emergency Response and Contingency Plan, and effective response to an Incident; and - (c)(iv) Necessary access to The applicant demonstrates that it will purchase insurance [products that are appropriate to the financing of exposure to risk] in accordance with [Good Industry Practice] Regulation 36, and applicable Standards, taking into account Guidelines. - (d) The applicant has proposed an Environmental Performance Guarantee whose amount and form is assessed by the Commission to be adequate, and in conformity with the requirements of Regulation 26 and the relevant Standard, and taking into account any Finance Committee report or Guidelines.
+(iii) Sufficient financial resources for the prompt execution and implementation of the Emergency Response and Contingency Plan, and effective response to an Incident; and

+(c)(iv) Necessary access to The applicant demonstrates that it will purchase insurance [products that are appropriate to the financing of exposure to risk] in accordance with [Good Industry Practice] Regulation 36, and applicable Standards, taking into account Guidelines.

+(d) The applicant has proposed an Environmental Performance Guarantee whose amount and form is assessed by the Commission to be adequate, and in conformity with the requirements of Regulation 26 and the relevant Standard, and taking into account any Finance Committee report or Guidelines.

-[(e) The applicant maintains an acceptable debt-to-equity ratio;][PEW]
+[(e) The applicant maintains an acceptable debt-to-equity ratio;]][PEW] [NORI, TOML, BMJ - delete]

-- (f) The terms of any loans used by the applicant to finance the proposed Exploitation adhere to Equator Principles, the performance standards of the International Financial Corporation or equivalent.][PEW] - 3.
-In considering the technical capability of an applicant, the Commission shall determine in accordance with Standards and taking into account Guidelines whether the applicant has provided sufficient information to demonstrate it has for will have NORI, TOML, BMJ remove brackets - (a) Certification to operate under internationally recognised quality control and management standards; [, including on the assessment of the equipment, operational procedures and processes used in exploitation activities in relation to its environmental impact in accordance with Best Available Techniques, Best Environmental Practices and the relevant Standards, in particular those developed under regulation 45; [[Netherlands/Ireland]] - (a bis.)
-The necessary technical and operational capability to carry out the proposed Plan of Work in accordance with Best Available Techniques, [Netherlands/Ireland] Good Industry Practice and Best Environmental Practices using appropriately qualified and adequately supervised personnel; - (b) The technology, knowledge, and procedures necessary to comply with the terms of the Environmental Management and Monitoring Plan and the Closure Plan, [and taking into account the applicable Regional Environmental Management Plan] [NORI, TOML, BMJ remove brackets], including the technical capability to identify and monitor key environmental parameters and ecosystem components so as to detect any adverse effects, and to modify management and operating procedures as required to avoid [the potential for]] [NORI, TOML, BMJ delete] Serious Harm]; - (c) Established the necessary risk assessment and risk management systems to effectively implement the proposed Plan of Work in accordance with Good
+[(f) The terms of any loans used by the applicant to finance the proposed Exploitation adhere to Equator Principles, the performance standards of the International Financial Corporation or equivalent.]
+[PEW] [NORI, TOML, BMJ - delete]

+3. In considering the technical capability of an applicant, the Commission shall determine in accordance with [applicable] [NORI, TOML, BMJ] Standards and taking into account Guidelines whether the applicant has provided sufficient information to demonstrate it has [or will have] [NORI, TOML, BMJ - remove brackets]

+(a) Certification to operate under internationally recognised quality control and management standards; [, including on the assessment of the equipment, operational procedures and processes used in exploitation activities in relation to its environmental impact in accordance with Best Available Techniques, Best Environmental Practices and the relevant Standards, in particular those developed under regulation 45; [[Netherlands/Ireland]]

+(a bis.)
+The necessary technical and operational capability to carry out the proposed Plan of Work in accordance with [Best Available Techniques, [[Netherlands/Ireland] Good Industry Practice and Best Environmental Practices using appropriately qualified and adequately supervised personnel;

+(b) The technology, knowledge, and procedures necessary to comply with the terms of the Environmental Management and Monitoring Plan and the Closure Plan, [and taking into account the applicable Regional Environmental Management Plan] [NORI, TOML, BMJ - remove brackets], including the technical capability to identify and monitor key environmental parameters and ecosystem components so as to detect any adverse effects, and to modify management and operating procedures as required to avoid [[the potential threat of]] [NORI, TOML, BMJ - delete] Serious Harm];